The ANITA Anomalous Events and Axion Quark Nuggets: Some technical details on the AQN properties.

 \section{Some technical details on the AQN properties.}

-In this Appendix we want to make the estimates of the parameters which enter the formulae in the main body of the text.
-We want to estimate parameters such as mean free path $\lambda$, typical distance $r^*$ where $e^+e^-$ mostly produced, typical electric field and electric potential at distance $r^*$, etc.
+In this appendix, we want to estimate the parameters which enter the formulae in the main body of the text.
+We want to estimate parameters such as mean free path $\lambda$, typical distance $r^*$ where $e^+e^-$ mostly produced and the electrons may leave the system, typical electric field and electric potential at distance $r^*$, etc.

-We start our analysis with numerical estimate of the positron density for sufficiently large $r$ when 1D expression (\ref{eq:nz0}) which is justified for $z\ll R$ does not apply at distance $r\gtrsim R$ as excited positrons will be far away from the core, i.e. at distances $r\gg R$.
+One should emphasize that the following evaluations will be order-of-magnitude estimations, at the very best, due to many uncertainties present in the system.
+One of the challenges is the non-perturbative QCD in the strongly coupled regime.
+For example, the phase diagram in this regime is not even known, as mentioned in Sec. \ref{basics}.
+The other challenge is the complex interaction in a non-equilibrium dynamic system.
+For example, a moving AQN can generate turbulence and shock waves due to its large Mach number $M=v_{\rm AQN}/c_s$.
+Hence, the analysis cannot be exact, even though the AQN model has very few fundamental parameters, such as the size $R$ and the baryon charge $B$.